antoinemartin/autocloud/docs/getting-started/1-pre-requisites.md

 -   [Deployment keys:material-open-in-new:](https://docs.github.com/en/developers/overview/managing-deploy-keys){:target="\_blank"}
     to allow repository read-only restricted access for Argo CD.

-Gitlab provides the same features and can be used as a replacement.
+Gitlab provides the same features and can probably be used as well.

 !!! info "Gittea support"